shmup/card-game-rules/cuttle.md

 ### What happens if the pack is exhausted?

 > Although I am no authority, I can find no other guide to the question online.
 The rule I have played for twenty-five years is that it is unfair (and dull!) to end the game while a win may still be forced.
-Therefore, I play that "taking a card" in this situation becomes an effective pass, and that if three of these occur in a row, it is only then that the game is declared a draw.
+Therefore, I play that "taKing a card" in this situation becomes an effective pass, and that if three of these occur in a row, it is only then that the game is declared a draw.

 ### Can I play a two to "counter" a point card?
 How about a scuttle?